Permutation tests using arbitrary permutation distributions: A generalized permutation test

-The subgroup assumption is actually critical---in the proof of Theorem~\ref{thm:subgroup}, we can see that the step~\eqref{eqn:why_subgroup} would not hold for a set $S$ that is not a subgroup (this problem remains even if we require the set to contain the identity permutation, $\mathsf{Id}\in S$).
-The problem is not simply theoretical---it can cause large issues in practice, as has been frequently emphasized.
-For example, consider the tool of {\em balanced permutations}---in the setting of testing whether a randomly assigned treatment has a zero or nonzero effect, this method has been proposed as a variant of the permutation test in this setting, where the subset $S$ consists of all permutations such that the permuted treatment group contains exactly half of the original treatment group, and half of the original control group. \citet{southworth2009properties} show that the quantity $P$ computed in~\eqref{eqn:pvalue_subset} for this choice of subset $S$ can be substantially anti-conservative, i.e., $\PP{P\leq \alpha}> \alpha$, particularly for low significance levels $\alpha$.
+(which is equivalent to the quantity defined in~\eqref{eqn:pvalue_subgroup} earlier, with the subset $S$ in place of a subgroup $G$).
+As we shall see below, $P'$ is generally not a p-value, a fact which can cause large issues in practice, as has been frequently emphasized.
+For example, consider the tool of {\em balanced permutations}---in the setting of testing whether a randomly assigned treatment has a zero or nonzero effect, this method has been proposed as a variant of the permutation test in this setting, where the subset $S$ consists of all permutations such that the permuted treatment group contains exactly half of the original treatment group, and half of the original control group. \citet{southworth2009properties} show that the quantity $P'$ computed in~\eqref{eqn:pvalue_subset} for this choice of subset $S$ can be substantially anti-conservative, i.e., $\PP{P\leq \alpha}> \alpha$, particularly for low significance levels $\alpha$.
 (See also \citet{hemerik2018exact} for additional discussion of this issue.)

-We now give a simple example to illustrate this point. \begin{example} Let $n=4$, and consider the set
+A simple example may help to illustrate this point, and to give intuition for the role of the random permutation $\sigma_0$. \begin{example} Let $n=4$, and consider the set